Skip to main content

 This simple but structured checklist is made with BookWidgets.
 Just choose the checklist widget.

-Another way to bring structure to your lessons is by using mindmaps.
-At first, you create a mindmap that represents the bigger picture of your topic.
+Another way to bring structure to your lessons is by using mind maps.
+Start by creating a mind map that shows the bigger picture of your topic.
 What are your students going to learn?
 Just put the main topic or theme in the middle, connected with the smaller topics that link directly to your main theme.

-At the end of the lesson, ask your students to make their own mind map, retrieving all things they just learned, with more details as well.
-This way, they structure the lesson content a second time.
-Bonus: while doing this, they are retrieving knowledge and thus: remembering.
+At the end of the lesson, ask students to create their own mind map.
+Have them include all the key points they just learned, adding details as needed.
+This reinforces the lesson structure a second time and gives students a visual way to organize and connect their knowledge.

 digital mindmap example for students